Tokyu 6000 series

-The Tokyu 6000 series (東急6000系, Tōkyū 6000-kei) is an electrical multiple unit (EMU) train type operated by the private railway operator Tokyu Corporation on express services on the Tokyu Oimachi Line in Japan since 28 March 2008.
+The Tokyu 6000 series (東急6000系, Tōkyū 6000-kei) is an electric multiple unit (EMU) train type operated by the private railway operator Tokyu Corporation on express services on the Tokyu Oimachi Line in Japan since 28 March 2008.
 Based on the 5000 series design, cars have four sets of doors per side with a more aerodynamic front end design than its predecessors.

 Formation

 As of 1 April 2017, the fleet consists of six seven-car sets, numbered 6101 to 6106 and formed as follows, with four motored (M) cars and three trailer (T) cars, and car 1 at the Oimachi end.